JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 2. Type `jupyter lab`

 That's it!
-Your default web browser should open and be directed to a local web server located at http://localhost:8888/lab and you should see something similar to the UI pictured in the previous section.
+Your default web browser should open and be directed to a local web server located at http://localhost:8888/lab.

+You should see something similar to the UI pictured in the previous section.

 ## Summary